 Commuting to university

 Commuting to NTU is becoming a popular choice for a growing number of our students who live at home.
-We’ve got campuses across Nottinghamshire, each uniquely developed and easily accessible to meet the needs of our students who commute.
+Our campuses across Nottinghamshire are uniquely developed and easily accessible to meet the needs of our students who commute.

 Whatever your reasons for commuting, NTU offers the support, services and facilities to suit your personal circumstances.
 From places to eat and drink, communal areas and spaces to meet friends, events and activities, to lockers to store your equipment and study spaces that are open round the clock – we understand your need to have flexibility and choice in how you study and socialise.